Lakewood today is the sum of all the pasts that have shaped the landscape and the people who shared it.

 The social heart of the new suburb was to be a golf course clubhouse for the use of the surrounding homeowners.
 The golf course would be laid out over land that had once been used by the Cerritos Gun Club, including the boggy remains of Bouton Lake, originally constructed by Thomas Stovell, superintendent of the Bouton Water Company.

 Although Lakewood and the rest of the Montana Ranch were relatively near Long Beach, they were outside the boundaries of the city.
 Bonner’s land was unincorporated county territory.
 Its local government was the Los Angeles County Board of Supervisors, 25 miles away in downtown Los Angeles.

 Bonner and the city of Long Beach had an understanding, however, that Lakewood was within the orbit of Long Beach's political and business interests.
 The power brokers of Long Beach assumed that Bonner's subdivision would be part of Long Beach one day.

 The Lakewood community gathered at the golf course clubhouse in the 1930s.

-House lots in Lakewood were ready for sale, but few prospective buyers were prepared to build the kind of house that matched Bonner’s aspirations for a suburban retreat.
-The nation was in the midst of the Great Depression, and the entire region had been rocked on March 10, 1933 by the Long Beach Earthquake.
+In October 1934, after lots had been graded, the sales office of Lakewood Village opened, but few prospective buyers were prepared to build.
+The nation was in the worst years of the Great Depression, and the entire region had been rocked on March 10, 1933 by the Long Beach Earthquake.